 - Reaffirmation of baptismal vows is a ritual that welcomes anyone who has previously been confirmed in or received into the Episcopal Church but wishes to renew their commitment in Christ and mark the opening of a new spiritual beginning.

 The Bishop of the Episcopal Church in Colorado celebrates these rites in the late spring each year at a parish in the Front Range Region of our state.
-The date for 2017 is Saturday, April 29.
+The date for 2018 is March 18, at St. Luke's.
 Our bishop visits St. Luke’s every third year to celebrate these rites with us.
+View the Confirmation liturgy from the Book of Common Prayer.

-These rites are celebrated with the bishop, recalling that our faith connects each of us to Christians throughout God’s universal Church.
-Please contact the Associate Rector if you are interested in exploring Confirmation, Reception, or Reaffirmation of Baptismal Vows.
+Please contact the Rector if you are interested in exploring Confirmation, Reception, or Reaffirmation of Baptismal Vows.